 Demonstrator 2025 2027 2031

 train Demonstration of European full digital freight

 tr train operations I

 Ļ Large-scale demonstrator trains testing in

 freight different European regions under real

 fre operational conditions the technical enablers:

 DAC type4 (incl typ5 upgradability) TRL8/9

 ital ns • DAC (hybrid) coupler for loco

-dig tior DAC energy supply &
+dig tior DAC energy supply &amp;

 erat data/communication

 full digital operations solution/backbone

 Demonstrator 2025 2027 2031

-• DAC type5
+DAC type5

 • train composition

 detection/management system

-automated/automatic brake test
+• automated/automatic brake test

 system

 • DAC wagon retrofitting (in particular

 special wagons, e.g. T3000)

+special wagons, c.g.
+190007

 With specific focus on proofing

 • full functionality (added value for the

 sector respecting/meeting customer

 needs),

-safe system integration,
+.

-interoperability,
+interoperability, barmanized (grass barder) energing

 harmonized (cross-border) operation.

+For propering European wide well such as the

 For preparing European-wide roll-out and

 finalization of standardization.

-Note: All technical enablers will be
+• Note: All technical enablers will be

-Note: An technical enablers will be considered in the definition of the
+considered in the definition of the

 target architecture of the intelligent

 freight train, in order to assure a full

 functional future system preventing

 parallel and isolation solutions

 outcome.
 With this we can assure that

 the development of the components

 starting partly from the beginning and

 others later, are still coherent and

 seamless to be integrated in the future

 full digital freight train operations.

 • This will be provide valuable findings

 for various TSI revisions that will come

-up during the EU-RAIL JU periode,
+up during the EU-RAIL JU period,

 enable necessary safety analysis or

 safe system integration followed by

 authorisation prerequisite for

 deployment.

 • The use case driven DAC energy supply

 & data/communication solution, being

 the backbone, will enable to enlarge to

 further functionalities in the future.

 Demonstration of European full digital freight

 train operations testing further components

-II TRL8/9
+TRL8/9

 Upgrading large-scale demonstrator trains

 testing in different European regions under

+testing in anerent European regions ander

 Demonstrator 2025 2027 2031

-7 real operational conditions the technical
+real operational conditions the technical

 enablers:

 automated parking brake system

 digital wagon inspection (incl RST+INF

 assets)

-DAC based telematic applications
+• DAC based telematic applications

-• for customer requirements
+o for customer requirements

 (goods monitoring)

 o for asset performance

-•

 management /CBM

 for safety related applications

 distributed power concepts and

 solutions

 electro-pneumatic brake

+·

 With specific focus on proofing

 • full functionality (added value for the

 sector respecting/meeting customer

 needs),

-safe system integration,
+• safe system integration,

 interoperability,

-harmonized (cross-border) operation.
+• harmonized (cross-border) operation.

-For preparing Europen-wide roll-out and
+For preparing Europe-wide roll-out and

 finalization of standardization.

 • Note: All technical enablers will be

 considered in the definition of the target

 architecture of the intelligent freight train,

 in order to assure a full functional future

 system preventing parallel and isolation

 solutions outcome.
 With this we can

 assure that the development of the

 components starting partly from the

 beginning and others later, are still

 coherent and seamless to be integrated in

 the future full digital freight train

 operations.

 • This will be provide valuable findings for

 various TSI revisions that will come up

 during the EU-RAIL JU period, enable

 necessary safety analysis or safe system

 integration followed by authorisation

 prerequisite for deployment.

 • The use case driven DAC energy supply &

 data/communication solution, being the